brentarimoto/Log-On/README.md

    <h1>Welcome to Log On!</h1>
 </div>

 [Log On](https://woofwoof-app.herokuapp.com/) is an OMGPOP and [Facebook](https://www.slack.com) inspired website.
-Here users can log on to chat with friends and play fun, family-friendly games!
+Here, users can log on to chat with friends and play fun, family-friendly games!

 ## Technologies
 - React/Redux